CamHolman/pupilometry/README.md

 Pupilometry using OpenCV to extract salient features, namely pupil diameter over time.
 This repository comes with a .yml file that can be used with conda to build a virtual environment in which all code will function.
 The virtual environments uses python2.7

+Most important functions can currently be found in:

+    src/fix/

 First, download anaconda to your computer.
 With conda loaded or in your path, navigate to the head of the repository and run this code from the command line:

     conda env create -f .env/pupil27.yml